 This page is intended as a guide to provide a little further information on the Garden Sculptures we sell, covering often asked topics.
+In fact it's really more thoughts and ideas!

 This is a guide and not a definition!
 Our intention as always is to try to help both customers and artists achieve what they want.
 We are always happy to talk through ideas and discuss products, should you wish to call.